 1.6 Do-It-Yourself Crowdsourcing

-1.7 Preserving Cape Cod History: The Story of Two Cape Cod Towns and the Efforts Made to Preserve Their History
+1.7 Preserving Cape Cod History: How Two Towns Keep Their Histories Alive

 The glass industry in Sandwich, Mass., Cape Cod’s oldest incorporated town, changed the face of a typical New England farming community into a diverse, bustling commercial town.
 When Mr. Deming Jarves, a Boston entrepreneur drawn to the area by its natural resources, built his glass factory here, he brought an influx of foreign workers and opportunities for new business that transformed the community.
 When the factory closed in 1888 and the subsequent economic downturn threatened to reverse the industrial progress, the town fathers explored a new opportunity to create a resort town and promote Sandwich as a vacation destination.

-A second presentation will discuss the history of the village of West Falmouth on Cape Cod with an emphasis on the archival collections housed by the West Falmouth Library.
-With materials dating to 1673, the West Falmouth Library Archives serves an important role in preserving local history.
-The presentation highlights some of the strategies the archives’ lone arranger employed, through advocacy and collaboration, for enhancing access to its rich resources.
+A second presentation, by the West Falmouth Library’s former archivist, will discuss the history of the Cape Cod village of West Falmouth, with an emphasis on the library’s archival collections.
+With materials dating to 1673, the archives serves an important role in preserving local history.
+The presentation highlights some of the strategies the archives’ lone arranger employed, through advocacy and collaboration, to enhance access to its rich resources.

 1.8 Archives and Artifacts: A Library and Museum Collaborate to Create The P. T. Barnum Digital Collection